Eastern Khanty: Grammar

 The Vakh dialect is divergent.
-It has rigid vowel harmony and a tripartite (ergative–accusative) case system, where the subject of a transitive verb takes the instrumental case suffix -nə-, while the object takes the accusative case suffix.
+It has rigid vowel harmony and a tripartite (ergative–accusative) case system, where the subject of a transitive verb takes the instrumental case suffix -нә-, while the object takes the accusative case suffix.
 The subject of an intransitive verb, however, is not marked for case and might be said to be absolutive.
 The transitive verb agrees with the subject, as in nominative–accusative systems.